 The El Paso County Sheriff's Office has been participating in the accreditation process since 1992.
-Since then, the El Paso County Sheriff’s Office has received its most recent ACA Re-Accreditation in January, 2015, and NCCHC Re-Accreditation in May, 2015.
-The ICE inspections began in 2008, and we successfully completed our annual inspection in May, 2014.
+Since then, the El Paso County Sheriff’s Office has received its most recent ACA Re-Accreditation in January, 2019, and NCCHC Re-Accreditation in May, 2018.
+The ICE inspections began in 2008, and we successfully completed our internal review in the fall of 2018.

 Benefits of Accreditation

 - Establishes guidelines for daily operations

 - Provides basis for enhanced funding